 "Only one."
 Lidia dried her eyes.
 "Why was I not able to say goodbye?
 I did not even give them an opportunity to let me go; all I did was run away.
-If I had told them farewell, I believe in my heart that they would forgive me, no matter how hard it would be for them."
+If I had said goodbye, I believe in my heart that they would forgive me, no matter how hard it would be for them."

 Valerius Corvus smiled.

 “You became a woman ten times bolder and stronger than anyone trained within these four walls.
 I look at you and I dare to hope that the Corvus will fly again, towards heights they never reached before.
 Wherever they might be now, I am sure that they would be proud that you are continuing their work.”

 “Right, work.
 I forgot, there is always something to do in the Nest.”